pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 >
 > To apply for a PoC, see [Perform a Proof of Concept (PoC) with TiDB Cloud](/tidb-cloud/tidb-cloud-poc.md)

-Different types of credits can be used to pay different fees.

-The detailed information of your credits is available on the **Credits** page, including your total credits, available credits, current usage, the status, the credit type, and the expiry date.
+The detailed information of your credits is available on the **Credits** page, including your total credits, available credits, current usage, the status, and the expiry date.

 To view this page, perform the following steps: